Kate Macy Ladd: Biography

 After World War II began, the foundation provided aid for war veterans but also launched specific research into treatments for surgical shock and burns, antibiotics such as sulfa and penicillin, and biological studies on the use of heavy hydrogen.
 In 1943, with the United States fighting in the Pacific theater, the foundation endowed $150,000 to create a five-year research and teaching in program of tropical medicine at the Columbia-Presbyterian Medical Center.
 It also invested $1 million into a research service to distribute medical literature to armies and navies of the United States, Canada and the United Kingdom.

 In addition to her own foundation, Ladd gave generously to other charities.

 She died in 1945 in Far Hills, New Jersey, and left a further $2.5 million to the Macy foundation.

 Natirar estate

-The Ladds turned their Peapack-Gladstone, New Jersey estate, Natirar, into a convalescent home, which was used to give free two-week vacations for working class New Yorkers.
-It was shut down after the war began as it was set aside as an emergency shelter for New York City, which was making preparations for a possible blitz like Britain was experiencing.
+Beginning in 1908, Ladd provided a convalescent facility at “Maple Cottage,” a large residence on her Peapack-Gladstone, New Jersey estate, Natirar, where “deserving gentlewomen who are compelled to depend on their own exertions for support shall be entertained, without charge, for periods of time while convalescing from illness, recuperating from impaired health, or otherwise in need of rest.”
+Following Ladd's death in 1945, title to Natirar was conveyed to the Kate Macy Ladd Fund, and the convalescent facility was relocated from Maple Cottage to the renovated main residence on the estate.

-On Walter Ladd's death, and in accordance with his will, Natirar was sold to King Hassan II of Morocco.
+In 1983, fifty years after Walter Ladd's death and in accordance with his will, Natirar was sold and was purchased by King Hassan II of Morocco.
 On the king's death in 1999, it was inherited by his son, Mohammed VI.
 More recently, Natirar has been leased by billionaire industrialist Sir Richard Branson of the Virgin Group.
 It is set to be converted into a spa, restaurant, and hotel complex called The Virgin Spa at Natirar.